oracle-livelabs/converged/obaas/check-processing/check-processing.md

 1. Create the Test Runner Spring Boot project

    Create a new directory called `testrunner` alongside your `account` directory.
 This new directory will hold the new Test Runner Spring Boot project.
 In this directory create a file called `pom.xml` with the following content.
 This will be the Maven POM for this project.
-It is very simliar to the POM for the account service, however the dependencies are slightly different.
+It is very similar to the POM for the account service, however the dependencies are slightly different.
 This service will use the "Web" Spring Boot Starter which will allow it to expose REST endpoints and make REST calls to other services.
 It also uses the two Oracle Spring Boot Starters for UCP and Wallet to access the database:

     ```xml
     <copy><?xml version="1.0" encoding="UTF-8"?>